30MP HD Wildlife Trail Camera – Ltl Acorn Mini30

-The Mini30 trail camera uses a genuine 14MP image sensor, this means it’s capable of much higher resolution images than many of the trail cameras on the market.
-Using interpolation technology the camera can capture 30MP images!
+The Ltl Acorn Mini30 trail camera can capture 30MP images using a genuine 14MP image sensor, much higher resolution images than many of the wildlife and trail cameras on the market at the moment.

 Of course, the Mini30 from Ltl Acorn is also capable of recording HD 1080P video footage coupled with crisp, clear audio.
 In fact you can set the camera to take a photo first and then record a video clip too if you wish to, or you can just have it set up to record video only or capture photos only - all done very simply using the built in menu system.

 Another benefit the Ltl Acorn Mini30 has over it’s competitors is that it’s weatherproof to IP68 rating standard, again this is higher than many trail cameras on the market today.
 Ultimately this should mean a longer lasting and more reliable trail camera across all seasons and in all weather conditions.
 Throw in it’s tiny size and 128G micro SD card capacity and you really do have a trail camera that’s hard to beat!

 Example of the image quality you can expect from the Ltl Acorn Mini30..

 Ltl Acorn trail cameras don’t only capture wildlife!
 Here is an image of my son kicking a football in the back garden and captured by a Mini30 camera that was on test at the time.
 Feel free to click the image to enlarge it.

 External LCD Screen